MatheusEmboabaTeteu/Eleitores_aptos_votar_BR_2020/README.md

-# Candidatos aptos a votar no Brasil por Estado em 2020
+# Eleitores aptos a votar no Brasil por Estado em 2020

 # Autore da análise: